|European Union Electricity Market Glossary|

 Legal definition of initial margin for the purposes of the central counterparties' CCP's framework is also contained in Article 1(5) of Commission Delegated Regulation No 153/2013 of 19 December 2012 supplementing Regulation (EU) No 648/2012 of the European Parliament and of the Council with regard to regulatory technical standards on requirements for central counterparties pursuant to which 'initial margin' means margins collected by the CCP to cover potential future exposure to clearing members providing the margin and, where relevant, interoperable CCPs in the interval between the last margin collection and the liquidation of positions following a default of a clearing member or of an interoperable CCP default (this is connected with the definition of 'margins' as a broader category, which is set out in the Article 1(4) of the said Regulation, stipulating that 'margins' are 'margins as referred to in Article 41 of Regulation (EU) No 648/2012 which may include initial margins and variation margins').

-Recital 17 of the said draft Regulation of May 2017 foresees that CCPs should provide their clearing members with tools to simulate their initial margin requirements and with a detailed overview of the initial margin models they use (this is "to increase transparency and predictability of the initial margins and to restrain CCPs from modifying their initial margin models in ways that could appear procyclical").
+The said draft Regulation of May 2017 foresees that CCPs should provide their clearing members with tools to simulate their initial margin requirements on a gross basis and with a detailed overview of the initial margin models they use (this is "to increase transparency and predictability of the initial margins and to restrain CCPs from modifying their initial margin models in ways that could appear procyclical").

 When it comes to group entities, in the USA house and affiliates accounts' margins are posted together in a house account, while in the EU affiliate accounts are margined as clients (ESMA Discussion Paper of 26 August 2015, Review of Article 26 of RTS No 153/2013 with respect to client accounts (ESMA/2015/1295), p.
 12).